NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h2> Don´t be too harsh on us yet... 🛠️</h2>

-The project has been finalised and code is available, however certain parts of code shall be   Full project description shall follow shortly :hammer:.
-Stay tuned!
+The project is complete and the code is available in this repo, but certain parts still need to be cleaned and enhanced.
+The dashboard is currently only available as a video embedded in our uploaded final project presentation.
+Feel free to check it out!
+Stay tuned folks! ✌️